blackberry/ECMA5Extend/README.md

 #### Implied Private Scope ####

-**All functions are called with `this` as the private object.**
+**All functions are called with `this` as the `PrivateInterface`.**

-Unless otherwise implemented, **all properties are stored on the private object.** This means that within methods on the private scope, properties and methods in protected and public scopes must be accessed via the scope name, i.e: `this.public.myMethod()`
+Unless otherwise implemented, **all properties are stored on the `PrivateInterface`.** This means that within methods on the private scope, properties and methods in protected and public scopes must be accessed via the scope name, i.e: `this.public.myMethod()`

 ## Type Definition Syntax ##